-After many years present in open accommodation sites as a child protection actor in mainland Greece, providing holistic case management, legal aid and mental health and psychosocial support services to refugees and asylum seekers, Tdh Hellas transitioned to working with migrant populations in urban spaces.
+After many years present in open accommodation sites as a child protection actor in mainland Greece, providing holistic case management, legal aid and MHPSS services to refugees and asylum seekers, Tdh Hellas transitioned from working in that field to working in urban spaces regarding migration.
 This big transition led us into looking further into our vision, future impact and ways of working, moving towards a system strengthening approach to child protection in Greece.